 A team of experienced offshore technicians operated and maintained the equipment and managed the project from concept to delivery of reports to the end customer.

 Benefits and value

-Using Ashtead Technology’s in-house design and engineering capabilities ensured that all requirements were delivered as a fully integrated package and service.
-Our extensive knowledge of subsea survey and inspection equipment ensured we provided the most reliable, fit for purpose and cost-effective solution.
+Utilising our in-house design and engineering capabilities, we ensured that all requirements were delivered as a fully integrated package and service.
+Our extensive knowledge of subsea survey and inspection equipment enables us to provide the most reliable, fit for purpose and cost-effective solution.